Physarum Powered Differentiable Linear Programming Layers and Applications: Analysis of Some Testbeds for AuxPD: Bipartite Matching and SVMs

-{\bf Evaluation Details.} We run for $100$ random instances of matching problems on both our $\gamma-$AuxPD algorithm and PGD-Dykstra with different number of iterations.
-We use the Hungarian algorithm (combinatorial search) \cite{kuhn1955hungarian} to find the optimal matching solution and compute the $2$-norm between optimal solution and the solution given by our $\gamma-$AuxPD solver/PGD-Dykstra.
-Our step size is $1$ and learning rate of PGD-Dykstra is set to $0.1$ (both used in section \ref{DMM_exp}) .
-The results are reported in Table \ref{table_PGD}.
-Our $\gamma-$AuxPD algorithm achieves faster convergence and gets better quality solutions.
+{\bf Evaluation Details.} We run $100$ random instances of matching problems for both our $\gamma-$AuxPD algorithm and PGD-Dykstra with different number of iterations.
+We report the objective value computed using the solution given by our $\gamma-$AuxPD solver/PGD-Dykstra/CVXPY-SCS.
+Our step size is $1$ and learning rate of PGD-Dykstra is set to $0.1$ (both used in \S\ref{DMM_exp}).
+For CVXPY-SCS, the number of iterations is determined by the solver itself for each problem and it gets $0.112$ objective with mean time $0.195$ (s).
+The results of $\gamma-$AuxPD and PGD-Dykstra are reported in Table \ref{table_PGD}.
+Our $\gamma-$AuxPD algorithm achieves faster convergence and better quality solutions.